jmops/JavaSurvey/README.md

 # JavaSurvey
-A The backend of a simple survey application.
+The backend of a simple survey application.